tskaret/MedicalTextExtractor/gameplan.md

 - Automatic clipboard monitoring for medication images
 - Toast notifications for extracted medication information
 - Service-like operation with PowerShell scripts for management
+- Enhanced clipboard monitoring with system tray icon for user control

-### Recent Debugging Efforts (March 1, 2025)
+### Recent Debugging Efforts (March 2, 2025)
 - ✅ Created debug scripts to test clipboard image detection
 - ✅ Verified that the clipboard monitor service is running correctly
 - ✅ Confirmed that images can be detected in the clipboard
 - ✅ Created comprehensive debugging script to identify issues in the clipboard monitoring pipeline
-- ⚠️ Identified potential issues with the clipboard monitor not creating results file
-- ⚠️ Clipboard monitor detects images but may have issues with OCR, text analysis, or file creation
+- ✅ Implemented enhanced clipboard monitor with system tray icon
+- ✅ Added improved error handling and user feedback mechanisms
+- ✅ Created Python-based service starter script for better cross-platform compatibility

 ## Remaining Tasks